 1. 122 credits (for students matriculating Fall 2016 and after) or 128 credits (for students matriculating before Fall 2016) with a cumulative grade point average (GPA) of 2.3 or higher, including a supervised ministry placement, a hospital ministry experience, and the final integrative seminar.

 REVISED Master of Divinity Curriculum (for students matriculating Fall 2016 and after)

 Master of Divinity Curriculum (for students matriculating before Fall 2016)

 2. The requirements and evaluation process of the seminary formation program.

-Newly ordained deacons participate in a ten-week parish placement to experience parish life, live in a rectory, practice pastoral care, and preside and preach at liturgies.
-The deacon works with his supervising pastor, parish staff and parishioners.
+Newly ordained transitional deacons participate in a 10-week parish placement in their home dioceses to experience parish life, live in a rectory, practice pastoral care and preside and preach at liturgies.
+Deacons work with their supervising pastor, parish staff and parishioners.

-Seminarians benefit significantly from the regular counsel of faculty members in reaching decisions concerning their intellectual, pastoral, human and spiritual formation.
-Throughout the four years of the program, students work closely with an academic advisor, a formation director, and a teaching parish supervisor who serve as a formation team, supporting their formation for ordained ministry.
+Seminarians benefit significantly from the regular counsel of faculty members in reaching decisions concerning their formation.
 The academic advisor assists students in planning their program of study and fulfilling degree requirements, as well as providing counsel as their studies progress.
-As students gain pastoral experience in their teaching parish, they are guided by a supervisor, usually the pastor, in acquiring ministerial experience.
 The formation director, who is a priest faculty member, works with students to integrate all aspects of formation and coordinates the work of the formation team.